Howarkuo/Optimizing-Cardiogenic-Shock-Treatment-via-Reinforcement-Learning/README.md

-# D3QN-RL for ICU Vasopressor & Diuretic Withdrawal
+# D3QN-RL for ICU Vasopressor Treatment Optimization

 A Reinforcement Learning framework (Dueling Double Deep Q-Network) designed to optimize the timing of vasopressor and diuretic withdrawal in Cardiogenic Shock patients using MIMIC-IV time-series data.